 How does Spinal Decompression work?

 Spinal Decompression provides a non-invasive treatment modality for the management of pain and disability for patients suffering with incapacitating neck pain, low back pain and sciatica associated with herniated discs, bulging or protruding intervertebral discs, degenerative disc disease, posterior facet syndrome, and radicular pain.
 It is designed to relieve pressure on the structures causing pain by applying de-compressive forces to compressive and degenerative injuries of the spine using logarithmic distraction tensions applied to the patient according to doctor recommended protocol.
 In plain talk, it relieves the pain by gently separating the vertebrae above and below the involved disc which causes a vacuum effect.
 This draws the bulge or herniation back within the disc space and allows fluids, nutrients and oxygen from the surrounding tissues to return to the disc, resulting in disc re-hydration and repair.

 What does Spinal Decompression Cost and will Medical Insurance pay for it?

-What does Spinal Decompression Therapy look like?
+What does Spinal Decompression Therapy look

-In the beginning of treatment, it may be recommended that you wear a lumbosacral support brace and limit your activities.
+In the beginning of treatment, it may be recommended that you wear a lumbosacral support brace and/or limit your activities.
 Bending, lifting, twisting, pushing, pulling, (for example, housecleaning) and sitting or standing for extended periods of time should be avoided.
 If your job involves these types of activities, you should consider taking some time off.
 Additionally, you will be asked to use a cold pack or ice several times a day and consume adequate amounts of water.
 Supportive nutritional supplementation may also be recommended.

 As you progress, you will be instructed in gentle stretching exercises and walks of short duration will be encouraged.
 As you continue to improve your exercises will also progress from gentle stretching to core and lumbar stabilization and strengthening exercises.